phil3k3/philiplimbeck.dev/philiplimbeck/_pages/career.md

 Don't stay awake to binge watch the latest series.
 But you also don't need to up at 5 am just because you want to squeeze more activities in.
 There are many guides on how to optimize sleep, but I recommend not saving on matresses and pillows.
 Investing in sleep equipment means investing in your well-being.
 Avoid electronics in your bedroom, especially your phone.
-Ideally your bedroom is for sleeping and having sex only.
+Ideally your bedroom is for sleeping only (mostly).
 Ideally also your desk is located in a different room, to mentally associate the bedroom with sleep.

 If you want to understand the importance and the background of effective sleep I can recommend _Why We Sleep: Unlocking the Power of Sleep and Dreams_ by Matthew Walker PhD
 ([Amazon de](https://amzn.to/38FNK0O )| [Amazon en](https://amzn.to/34Oga82)).